 On a per capita basis and prior to 2018, the number of police calls was generally higher in Cambridge Bay, although remaining at less than one call per capita.
-From 2018 to 2021, the per capita number of police calls was consistently higher in Kugluktuk (>1 call per capita; Figure 8.5-1).
+From 2018 to 2021, the per capita number of police calls was consistently higher in Kugluktuk (>1 call per capita).
+In 2020, the per capita number of police calls increased in Cambridge Bay (>1 call per capita) and Taloyoak (0.8 call per capita), raising the Kitikmeot region average to 0.9.
+In 2021 and 2022, the per capita number of police calls generally decreased or remained steady, with the Kitikmeot region averaging at 0.7 (Figure 8.5-1).